seirana/GEscDRS-TheraNet/README.md

 ```

 ### step 3: Install dependent software for GEscDRS
-* TheraNet does not need any extra software to run
+* TheraNet needs some extra software to run:
+  *scDRS
+  Nextflow will install it.
+If there is a problem, check [their page](https://pypi.org/project/scdrs/).

 ## Downloads
 ### Downloading GEscDRS-TheraNet